-- Development of instruments and experimental methodology for in-situ techniques and/or testing at nonambient conditions - Imaging and analytical techniques to correlate microstructure, defects, crystal orientation, and strain field with mechanical properties - Microstructural observations using in-situ techniques across length scales - Experimental characterization and multiscale modeling of deformation of high-temperature materials, highstrength materials, thin films, 1D, 2D, and other low-dimension nanostructures, and interfaces - Uncertainty quantification and quantitative validation of computational models
+- Development of instruments and experimental methodology for in-situ techniques and/or testing at non-ambient temperatures and/or environments. - Imaging, analytical and modeling techniques to correlate microstructure, defects, crystal orientation, and strain field with mechanical properties. - Microstructural observations using in-situ techniques across length scales. - Experimental characterization and multiscale modeling of deformation of high-temperature materials, highstrength materials, thin films, 1D, 2D, and other low-dimension nanostructures, and interfaces. - Uncertainty quantification and quantitative validation of computational models.